MBerka/mberka.github.io/_posts/2021-04-08-platformio-unit-test-coverage.md

 ```
 *Mostly the [work](https://github.com/platformio/platformio-core/issues/882#issuecomment-682558855) of GitHub user [jcw](https://github.com/jcw), with some cleanup.*

-The test suite, stored in the test/ subdirectory and structured like
+The test C++ suite, stored in the test/ subdirectory and structured like:

 ```cpp
 void setup() {